abdrahmansoltan/Learning-Notes/JavaScript/00-JS_Advanced_concepts.md

 - **Strict mode** :
   - It is not a statement, but a literal expression, ignored by earlier versions of JavaScript.
   - The purpose of `"use strict"` is to indicate that the code should be executed in "strict mode".
+    - Please make sure that `"use strict"` is **at the top of your scripts**, otherwise strict mode may not be enabled.
-  - Strict mode changes (previously accepted "bad syntax") into real errors
+  - Strict mode changes the (previously accepted "bad syntax") into real errors
     - as an example, in normal JavaScript, mistyping a variable name creates a new global variable.
 In strict mode, this will throw an error, making it impossible to accidentally create a global variable.
+  - **Should we write it ?**
+    - Modern JavaScript supports `“classes”` and `“modules”`, that enable `use strict` automatically.
+So we don’t need to add the `"use strict"` directive.
 - `Refactoring the code` : means the process of restructuring code without changing or adding to its external behavior and functionality.
 - in `DOM` => `:root` element is called `document.documentElement`
 - to make anything `immutable` : `Object.freeze()`